EgiKarakashi/skill-matrix/Diary.md

   -Admir's diary

     - Changed premissions roles on Hasura

-    - Created questions and answers and I created two Rest Enpoints, after that Egi managed to show them in frontend.
+    - Inserted data to questions and answers tables and I created two Rest Enpoints from them, after that Egi managed to show the Questions and Answers in the front end.